Jacobventer/customer_review_sentiment_analysis_nlp/README.md

-# Amazon Review Sentiment Analysis
+# Customer Review Sentiment Analysis with NLP

 This project implements a complete sentiment analysis pipeline for Amazon customer reviews using Natural Language Processing (NLP) and deep learning techniques.